Phase retrieval of entire functions and its implications for Gabor phase retrieval: Characterisation of finite order entire functions with common magnitudes on two lines

-of the complex plane.
-Therefore, there must be a sequence in $C_{a;\theta}$ which converges.
-This is in contradiction to $f$ having an isolated set of zeroes due to it being a non-zero entire function.
-We conclude that $\calY = \emptyset$.
-Therefore, magnitude information on two lines intersecting at an irrational angle is enough to uniquely determine the roots of an entire function.
-It should come as no surprise that this allows us to fully recover the entire function up to global phase from magnitude information on two lines intersecting at an irrational angle.
+Hence, magnitude information on two lines intersecting at an irrational angle uniquely determines the zeroes of an entire function.
+One can now show that this enables us to completely recover the entire function up to global phase (which was first proven in \cite{jaming2014uniqueness}).